 Cat-Cow Pose

-- Start on your hands and feet and position your wrists directly under your shoulders and knees beneath your hips.
+- Start on your hands and feet and position your wrists directly under your shoulders and your knees beneath your hips.

 - Keep your back straight from the crown of your head to your tailbone.
 Similarly, keep your neck long by looking down and out.